Meet This Year's Trio of Speakers

-WEFTEC 2024’s Opening General Session brings together voices from diverse cultures, communities, and backgrounds—each with a unique connection to water.
-As we strive to shape a future free of water challenges, this session invites us to rethink how we engage with our communities and how the stories we share can inspire lasting change.
-With the rich culture of New Orleans as the backdrop, this year’s session will celebrate the intersection of tradition, innovation, and water stewardship.
+WEFTEC 2024’s Opening General Session brought together voices from diverse cultures, communities, and backgrounds—each with a unique connection to water.
+As we strive to shape a future free of water challenges, this session invited us to rethink how we engage with our communities and how the stories we share can inspire lasting change.
+With the rich culture of New Orleans as the backdrop, this year’s session celebrated the intersection of tradition, innovation, and water stewardship.

-Through dynamic storytelling, music, and cultural narratives, we will explore how water ties us to the land, to each other, and to the future.
-From indigenous wisdom to modern leadership, our speakers will guide us in understanding the transformative power of water in shaping both our past and the paths we create ahead.
+Through dynamic storytelling, music, and cultural narratives, we explored how water ties us to the land, to each other, and to the future.
+From indigenous wisdom to modern leadership, our speakers guided us in understanding the transformative power of water in shaping both our past and the paths we create ahead.

 WEFTEC 2024 Opening General Session Speaker Biographies